Omnipotent Youth Society

-Omnipotent Youth Society (OYS; 万能青年旅店 (Wànnéng Qīngnián Lǚdiàn)) is a Chinese indie rock band formed in Shijiazhuang, Hebei in 1996.
+Omnipotent Youth Society (万能青年旅店 (Wànnéng Qīngnián Lǚdiàn)), with its acronym OYS (Chinese: 万青; pinyin: Wànqīng), is a Chinese rock band formed in Shijiazhuang, Hebei in 1996.
 They have been noted as a keystone of the Chinese rock scene.

 Currently it has four core members: Dong Yaqian (also known as Er Qian) on lead vocals and guitar, Ji Geng on bass, Feng Jiang on drums, and Shi Li on trumpet.
 Most of their songs feature melodies by Dong and lyrics by Ji.

 Career

 OYS started performing in Shijiazhuang in 1996.
 The band was first named "The Nico", after the daughter of Shannon Hoon, the late singer of Blind Melon.
 The name was changed to Omnipotent Youth Society in 2002.
 The name is an ironic reference to the idealism of the members' parents' generation.
 In 2018, Ji commented: "we stopped feeling that [sense of omnipotence] a long time ago.”

 OYS released their first single "Not Omnipotent Comedy" in 2006.

 On February 2, 2009, the band released their first EP "Universal Ostrich Domestication Guide".

 OYS's self-titled first album Omnipotent Youth Society was released in 2010, fourteen years after the band's founding, and was voted Top Record of 2010 on Douban.
 The band won Band of the Year at that year's Chinese Music Media Awards.

 In April 2011, OYS was nominated for 7 nominations including Best Rock Artist and Annual Mandarin Album at the 11th Chinese Music Media Awards for its album Omnipotent Youth Society and won the Best Band Award.

-On January 12, 2013, Han Han, a famous Chinese writer, advocated for OYS by writing lyrics in calligraphy for the song "Killing the One From Shijiazhuang".
+On January 12, 2013, Han Han, a famous Chinese writer, advocated for OYS by writing lyrics in calligraphy for the song "Kill the One from Shijiazhuang".

 In October 2014, OYS performed in Central Park in New York City in the Modern Sky Festival by the Beijing-based organization Modern Sky.
 As a result, a performance economic contract was officially signed with Modern Sky Company.

 In October 2015, OYS toured Taiwan.

 In December 2020, the band released their sophomore album, Inside the Cable Temple.
 Like their first album, album was voted Top Album of 2020 on Douban.
 They headlined Chengdu's Genki Forest Music Festival that year.
 This second album, released after a decade, not only maintains an excellent artistic level, but also sets a record for the highest sales of independent music digital albums in China with a sales volume of 700000 copies.
 The Paper connected the band, and their newest release, with the recent revival in interest in Dongbei culture.

 In 2021, the city of Shijiazhuang awarded Ji Geng a grant in recognition of his contributions to the culture of Shijiazhuang.

 In 2023, won the Best Rock Band of the Year award at the 12th Midi Awards.